There’s been an Indian community in London for centuries. While nowadays strongest in West London, it was at one time based firmly in the East End.

 Aside from Menon, prominent members of London’s pre-WW2 Indian community included the MPs Dadabhai Naoroji (Lib, Finsbury Central 1892–5), Mancherjee Bhownaggree (Con, Bethnal Green North East 1895–1906) and Shapurji Saklatvala (Comm, Battersea North 1924–9), all of whom were Bombay Parsis.
 Naoroji joined with Kolkata-born London barrister W.C.
 Bonnerjee in 1865 to form the London Indian Society, and both went on to be founder members of the Indian National Congress.

-Several London Indian women were meanwhile prominent in the suffragette movement, most notably Sophia Duleep Singh, whose father was the last Sikh maharaja of Punjab, usurped by the British and exiled to London in 1849 when he was just ten.
+Several London Indian women were meanwhile prominent in the suffragette movement, most notably Sophia Duleep Singh.
+One of the movement's leading activists, she was in fact a princess; her father had been the last Sikh maharaja of Punjab before being usurped by the British and exiled to London in 1849 when he was just ten.
 Not that much older was World War One’s youngest RFC flying ace, nineteen-year-old Indra Lal Roy, who lived in Hammersmith but was originally from Kolkata.
 Unfortunately he was shot down in July 1918; he is buried in France.